-In the case of a sole applicant, if that applicant is considered not to have the required financial or operational capacity, the application will be rejected.
+In the case of a single applicant, if that applicant is considered not to have the required operational capacity, the application will be rejected.

-In the case of consortia, if the lead applicant is considered not to have the required financial or operational capacity, the application as a whole will be rejected.
-If a coapplicant is considered not to have the required financial or operational capacity, this co-applicant will be removed from the consortium and the application will be evaluated without this co-applicant.
+In the case of consortia, if the lead applicant is considered not to have the required operational capacity, the application as a whole will be rejected.
+If a co-applicant is considered not to have the required operational capacity, this co-applicant will be removed from the consortium and the application will be evaluated without this coapplicant.
 In addition, the costs that are allocated to the non-selected co-applicant will be removed from the budget.
-If the application is accepted, the work programme will have to be adapted as appropriate.
+If the application is selected, the work programme will have to be adapted as appropriate.